 DAY 6: TURN BACK TO THE CIVILISATION

-Once again, but at 6 o’clock, and after an authentic cowboy breakfast, we will tack our horses up.
+After an authentic cowboy breakfast, we will tack our horses up.

 Once we have all helped to round up the cows, we will start by making our way along a very narrow path which is surrounded by dense woods.
 We will encounter an extremely thick forest, where we will have to protect ourselves from branches and, at the same time, making sure not to let any of the cows out of our sight.
 To our left we will see the Pic de les Bruixes, which literally means the “Witches’ Peak”.
 A precipice will force us to go towards the Coll de les Falgueres magically appearing as a clearing in the middle of this mysterious forest.
 By now we will have crossed the border into France where the paths will be wider and easier.
 From here on we will ride down to the river that crosses the village of La Manère and then up the other side towards the Coll del Malrem crossing the border once again, this time back into Spain.